jmreeves/jmreeves.github.io/_pages/research.md

 ## Work in Progress
-Household Resources, Criminal Justice Involvement, and Child Development, with Andrew Joung. *FSRDC Project #2854.*
+Household Resources, Criminal Justice Involvement, and Child Well-Being, with Andrew Joung. *FSRDC Project #2854.*

 Examining Interventions to Improve Outcomes of Justice-Involved Individuals, with Nikhil Rao. *FSRDC Project #2957.*